HunteRoi/cryptalbum/README.md

 It is recommended to read the [documentation](./docs/) for more insight on the topic.

-If you want the **PDF** version of the documentation, please head to [the artifacts section](/-/artifacts).
-You can also download the latest artifact [by clicking here](/-/jobs/artifacts/nivelling/download?job=convert_to_pdf).
+**If you want the PDF version of the docs, you can download the latest one [by clicking here](/-/jobs/artifacts/nivelling/download?job=convert_to_pdf).**
+If needed, you can also head to [the artifacts section](/-/artifacts) to view all previous versions.

-## Installation
+## Getting Started

 The first step is basically to clone the repository (`git clone`).
-Once this is done, you have to go into this directory.
-You will see `setup.sh`
+Once this is done, you have a few configuration steps to achieve.

-1. Type this commande `./setup.sh` : All the requirement will be installed if required.
+### Production

+Whenever it is to execute it on your own machine or on a server, for production, we recommend that you execute the setup script with the command `./setup.sh`.

+The script will lead you through a few steps described herebelow.
+The main purpose is for all the require dependencies and packages to be installed if not already present on your machine.
+You will also be prompted to enter credentials for Minio and PostgreSQL.
+Those will be used to configure your environment.

-2. The script will ask you to add the following lines into your `/etc/host`.
-You will have to enter `y`.
+1. The script will ask you if you agree to update your `/etc/host`.
+This action is to append the redirections from the following local domains:

    - `127.0.0.1 host.docker.internal`
    - `127.0.0.1 seq.local`
    - `127.0.0.1 minio.local`
    - `127.0.0.1 cryptalbum.local`

+2. You will also be asked for the `Minio Access Key` and `Minio Secret Key`.

+   - Open your browser to [https://minio.local/access-keys](https://minio.local/access-keys).
-3. You will have to enter credentials for Minio.
-You will need them a bit later for the configuration.
+   - You will have to authenticate with the credentials you provided to the script.
-4. Select your username for Postgres.
-5. After few seconds, you will be asked the `Minio access key` and `Minio secret key`.
-You will have to open your browser to `https://minio.local/access-keys`.
-On this website, you will have to enter credentials from step 3.
-Press the button `Create access key` and then the button `Create`.
-Afterwards, your `Access Key` and `Secret Key` will be shown to you.
-Don't forget to get a copy of it !
+   - Press the button `Create access key` and then the button `Create`.
+   - Afterwards, your `Access Key` and `Secret Key` will be shown to you. **Don't forget to copy it!**

+3. You will then be asked the `Seq API key`.

+   - This time, head over to [https://seq.local/#/settings/api-keys](https://seq.local/#/settings/api-keys).
-6. You will be asked the `Seq API key` and this time, you will need to go to `https://seq.local/#/settings/api-keys` and press the button `ADD API KEY`.
-For basic installation, you just have to add a `title` and press `Save Changes`.
-You will get a popup with your key.
+   - Press the button `ADD API KEY`.
+   - For basic installation, you just have to add a `title` and press `Save Changes`.
+   - You will get a popup with your key. **Don't forget to copy it!**

-7. Everything is setup and everything will build up !
-It will take few minutes to finish.
+4. Everything is setup and the app will now compile!
+It might take some time, better get some tea or coffee in the meantime 🍵
-8. Once it is done, you will be able to access `https://cryptalbum.local/`

-## Getting Started
+5. Once available, you can access the website on [https://cryptalbum.local/](https://cryptalbum.local/).

+### Development

-### Prerequisites
+#### Prerequisites

-The first step is basically to clone the repository (`git clone`).
-Once this is done, you have a few configuration steps to achieve.

 1. Install and start Docker (you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) if you are on Windows).

-2. Type `cp .minio.env.example .minio.env` to create a `.minio.env` file from the [example](.env.minio.example)
-   available on the repo **and update the keys accordingly**:
+2. Type `cp .minio.env.example .minio.env` to create a `.minio.env` file from the [example](.env.minio.example) available on the repo **and update the keys accordingly**:

    - `MINIO_ROOT_USER` is the account's name ;
    - `MINIO_ROOT_PASSWORD` is the account's password.

-1. Type `cp .postgres.env.example .postgres.env` to create a `.postgres.env` file from
-   the [example](.env.postgres.example) available on the repo **and update the keys accordingly**:
+3. Type `cp .postgres.env.example .postgres.env` to create a `.postgres.env` file from the [example](.env.postgres.example) available on the repo **and update the keys accordingly**:

    - `POSTGRES_USER` is the database user name ;
    - `POSTGRES_PASSWORD` is the database user's password ;
    - `POSTGRES_DB` is the database name.

-2. Type `cp .env.example .env` to create a `.env` file from the [example](.env.example) available on the repository * *and update the keys accordingly**.
+4. Type `cp .env.example .env` to create a `.env` file from the [example](.env.example) available on the repository **and update the keys accordingly**.

-3. Run the [docker-compose](./docker-compose.yml) script to build all the containers needed for the application to run.
+5. Run the [docker-compose](./docker-compose.yml) script to build all the containers needed for the application to run.

-#### Development

 In a development phase, you will need to set the following keys:
 <!-- TABLE -->